 - Aggregating layer – In some cases, it is beneficial to aggregate data to a daily or store level from the full dataset.
 This can improve report performance, enable the addition of business logic to calculated measures and make it easier for report developers to understand the data.

 ETL Tool Implementation:

 Building your data transformation tool (usually a set of shell scripts) is the preferred approach for a small number of data sources that reside in the storage of the same type.
 The reason for that is the effort to implement the necessary transformation is little due to similar data structure and common system architecture.
-Also, this approach saves licensing cost and there is no need to train the staff in a new tool.
-This approach, however, is dangerous from the TOC point of view.
 If the transformations become more sophisticated during the time or there is a need to integrate other systems, the complexity of such an ETL system grows but the manageability drops significantly.
 Similarly, the implementation of your tool often resembles re-inventing the wheel.

 There are many ready-to-use ETL tools on the market.
-The main benefit of using off-the-shelf ETL tools is the fact that they are optimized for the ETL process by providing connectors to common data sources like databases, flat files, mainframe systems, XML, etc. They provide a means to implement data transformations easily and consistently across various data sources.
-This includes filtering, reformatting, sorting, joining, merging, aggregation and other operations ready to use.
+The main benefit of using off-the-shelf ETL tools is the fact that they are optimized for the ETL process by providing connectors to common data sources like databases, flat files, mainframe systems, XML, etc. This includes filtering, reformatting, sorting, joining, merging, aggregation and other operations ready to use.
 The tools also support transformation scheduling, version control, monitoring, and unified metadata management.
 Some of the ETL tools are even integrated with BI tools.

 Some of the well-known ETL Tools are:

 The most well-known commercial tools are Ab Initio, IBM InfoSphere DataStage, Informatica, Oracle Data Integrator and SAP Data Integrator.